LassmirandaDennsiwillja/HP_4284_OCR/README.md

- readImpedance: Return the impedance measured by the HP_4284 impedance analyzser
+ # MATLAB OCR script for storing measured data from HP_4284 impedance analyzser

- DESCRIPTION:
+ ## DESCRIPTION:
        The function takes a screenshot of a webcam filming the display of the Impedance analyser, crops the image to the ROI and uses OCR to calculate the impedance.